 The Finance Commission considers the agencies to be effective in meeting their primary missions; however, there are challenges ahead that will require the agencies to develop new and innovative strategies.
-These challenges include but are not limited to:
+These challenges include:

-- Effects of COVID-19 variants on regulated entities, the agencies, and the economy; - Instabilities in economic conditions associated with COVID-19 variants, geopolitical risks, and inflationary pressures; - Regulatory changes at both the state and national levels; - Changes and emerging issues within the regulated industries; - Advances in technology utilizing digital platforms or blockchain technology; - Cybersecurity threat detection and prevention; - Growth in financial abuses against consumers; and - Ability to attract, develop, and retain qualified staff.
+- Effects of COVID-19 on regulated entities, the agencies, and the economy. - Regulatory changes at both the state and national levels. - Changes and emerging issues within the regulated industries. - Advances in technology. - Cybersecurity threat detection and prevention. - Growth in financial abuses against consumers. - Fluctuations in economic conditions. - Ability to attract, develop, and retain qualified staff.